 The Group participates in a 'cap and trade' scheme in various countries.
-Under the scheme, at the beginning of each year the government in each country sets specific annual limits for emitting pollutants and grants the Group the respective number of emissions certificates.
-The Group can settle its annual obligation created by the emission of pollutants only by surrendering emissions certificates by a specified date, which is usually within 12 months after the reporting date.
+Under the scheme, at the beginning of each year the Government in each country sets specific annual limits for emitting pollutants and grants the Group the respective number of emissions certificates.
+The Group can settle its annual obligation created by the emissions of pollutants only by surrendering emissions certificates by a specified date, which is usually within 12 months after the reporting date.
+If the Group's annual emissions are below the limit, then it can sell the remaining certificates to other parties on a trading platform.
+Conversely, if the annual emissions exceed the limit, then the Group purchases additional certificates to settle its obligation.
+Historically, the Group has emitted more pollutants than its annual allocation of emissions certificates from the Government and has had to purchase additional certificates.